Existence of weak solutions for a general porous medium equation with nonlocal pressure: Introduction

 Another positive property of this approach is that it can be successfully generalized to more general equations of the form

 where $G: [0,+\infty)\to [0,+\infty)$ is a regular function with at most linear growth at the origin.

-A remarkable property of many diffusive PDE's of degenerate type is the finite speed of propagation.
+A remarkable property of many diffusive PDE's of degenerate type is finite speed of propagation, which means that the support of the solutions may spread but only with finite speed.
 When we combine degenerate nonlinearities (powers with $m>1$) and nonlocal effects it is not clear whether finite propagation will hold or not.
 The property was first observed by Caffarelli and V\'azquez in \cite{CaffVaz} for the model with $m=2$, see also \cite{BilerKarchMonneau} for $N=1$.
 In \cite{StanTesoVazJDE} we discovered that the nonlinearity has a strong influence on the speed of propagation property of solutions independently of $s\in (0,1)$.
-Indeed, we proved two different behaviors depending on the exponent $m$: finite speed of propagation for $m\in (2,3)$ and infinite speed of propagation for $m\in (1,2)$.
+Indeed, we proved two different types of behaviour depending on the exponent $m$: finite speed of propagation for $m\in (2,3)$ and infinite speed of propagation for $m\in (1,2)$.
 A numerical simulation using \cite{delTesoCalcolo} pointed us to this change in the positivity property of the solution.
 We establish here the property of finite propagation for all $m\ge 2$.
 See Figure \ref{figura1}.
+Paper \cite{StanTesoVazSpringer} by the present authors contains a survey of results on this equation and its motivations, including the main results of the present paper.
+Moreover, as a further contribution the asymptotic behaviour of solutions with integrable data is established in $N=1$.
+The problem is still open in several dimensions.

-Let us comment on some related literature.
-Another possible generalization of the model studied by Caffarelli and V\'azquez in \cite{CaffVaz} has been considered in \cite{BilerImbertKarch, BilerKarchMonneau, Imb16}.
-They assume that $p=(-\Delta)^{-s}u^{m-1}$.
-In this case, there exists a weak solution with finite speed of propagation for the whole range $m>1$.
-Moreover, they find explicit Barenblatt self-similar profiles.
+Let us comment on some closely related literature.
+Indeed, another possible extension of the model studied by Caffarelli and V\'azquez in \cite{CaffVaz} for $m=2$ has been considered in \cite{BilerImbertKarch, BilerKarchMonneau, Imb16}.
+They assume that $p=(-\Delta)^{-s}u^{m-1}$ and the resulting equation is

+In that case there exists a weak solution with finite speed of propagation for the range $m>1$.
+Moreover, they find explicit Barenblatt self-similar profiles\footnote{We note for comparison reasons that in their notation $\alpha= 2(1-s)$.}.
+It is also proved that finite propagation holds for all $m>1$, which implies a strong qualitative difference with our model \eqref{model1} where finite propagation happens only for $m>2$.
+We can also consider models including nonlinearities on both terms like

+They are interesting for comparison purposes.
+Work on this last model is naturally more incomplete, we refer to \cite{StanTesoVazTrans, DoZh17}.

 We finally recall that there is another model of nonlocal porous medium equation: